tbishaw-stat6250/course-questions-wiki/week-04/README.md

 - *Question* (akrishnamurthy-stat6250): While specifying range, how are the out of bound or missing values identified ?
 Is it necessary to specify a seperate label for such values?
 - Question (lceballos-stat6250): What is LOW used for?
 - Answer (lceballos-stat6250): To set a lower limit of a variable range you use the LOW keyword.
+- *Question* (kamirneni-stat6250): What is the result when you place a FORMAT statement in DATA step?
+- *Answer* (kamirneni-stat6250): By doing so, you permanently associate the FORMAT with the variable.